Maddix/AShip/README.md

 # About
-AShip is a HTML5 Javascipt game engine that I am building from scratch.
+AShip is a HTML5 Javascipt game thats being created beside the ToFrage engine.

-This is my attempt at building a game engine.
+ToFrage is my attempt at building a game engine.
 I originally started out using
 <a href="https://github.com/ericdrowell/KineticJS/">KineticJS</a> for rendering with canvas, but due to a number of factors I decided to write my own rendering code.
 The project was started back in October 2013 and is still ongoing.

-Here is a <a href="http://maddix.github.io/AShip/">live demo</a> of the engine.
+Here is a <a href="http://maddix.github.io/AShip/">live demo</a> of AShip and the engine.
 (Outdated but shows progress.)

 # Libraries Used

-- <a href="https://github.com/bottlepy/bottle">Bottlepy</a> - Used to host the project on a small server
 - <a href="http://jquery.com">Jquery</a> - Cross-browser support
 - <a href="https://github.com/jquery/jquery-mousewheel/">Jquery-mousewheel</a> - Used to get mousewheel input

-Everything else is made from scratch.

 # Features
 - Animations
-- Half finished windowing system complete with widgets
-- Advanced Input
 - Particles
-- Other great stuff

-I plan on adding audio, websockets, and other cool things.
+- Input management

 # Examples